- Christmas Trees

 On Twin Lakes is a 3rd generation farm family that offers grass fed beef, vegetables, sweet corn, pumpkins and vegetables when in season.
-They also have an event barn for hosting weddings and other events as well as horse camping and sleigh rides.
+They also have an event barn for hosting weddings, corporate events, family reunions and other events as well as horse camping and sleigh rides.

 Pagel's Ponderosa Dairy is the largest single family owned dairy in Wisconsin.
 The farm was established back in 1946 when John Pagels father Carl Pagel borrowed the money from a neighbor to buy the farm.
 Since then the farm has stayed in the family and is thriving with many generations to come!
 Take a tour of the Ponderosa and learn all about the latest innovations in milk production (735 - 750 cows are milked per hour!) and alternative energies.
 Watch the milk from our cows go to our newly added cheese production plant to create a variety of cheeses.
 Pagels' Ponderosa will host Breakfast on the Farm in Kewaunee County on June 19th 2016.
 Group Friendly (Motorcoach) destination.